nooku/www.nooku.org/_posts/2015-01-13-hello-activities-2.md

 description: Announcing the release of Nooku Activities 2.0, a re-usable component for logging and exposing activities.
 ---

-As the web becomes more social, new and interesting way to follow people across the Internet has emerged.
-Termed as “Activity Streams”.
-A term popularized by sites like Facebook, Twitter, ...
-Today we have services like [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com) that allow to "connect the web" while relying on user activities.
+As the web becomes more social, new and interesting ways to follow people across the Internet have emerged. **“Activity Streams”**, a term popularized by sites like Facebook and Twitter, are the backbone of services such as [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com) which allow to "connect the web" relying on user activities.

 ## What are “Activity Streams”?